 We rely on third parties to conduct our preclinical studies and clinical trials.
-If these third parties do not successfully carry out their contractual duties, comply with budgets and other financial obligations or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates in a timely or cost-effective manner.
+If these third parties, now or in the future, do not successfully carry out their contractual duties, comply with budgets and other financial obligations or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates in a timely or cost-effective manner.

 We rely, and expect to continue to rely, on third-party CROs to conduct preclinical and clinical trials.
 Because we rely on third parties to conduct clinical trials, we must rely on the efforts of others and cannot always control or accurately predict the timing of such trials, the costs associated with such trials or the procedures that are followed for such trials.
 We do not anticipate significantly increasing our personnel in the foreseeable future and therefore, expect to continue to rely on third parties to conduct all of our future clinical trials.
 If these third parties do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they do not carry out the trials in accordance with budgeted amounts, if the quality or accuracy of the clinical data they obtain is compromised due to their failure to adhere to our clinical protocols or for other reasons, or if they fail to maintain compliance with applicable government regulations and standards, our clinical trials may be extended, delayed or terminated or may become prohibitively expensive, we may be subject to potential enforcement by the FDA and analogous regulatory authorities in international jurisdictions for their failure to comply with applicable laws and regulations, and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.

-If our agreements with our current or future CROs are terminated or otherwise adversely affected, our drug development efforts could be delayed.

-We rely on, and expect to develop additional relationships with, third-party vendors and CROs for preclinical studies and clinical trials related to our drug development efforts.
+Furthermore, we expect to develop additional relationships with third-party vendors and CROs for preclinical studies and clinical trials related to our drug development efforts.
 Switching or adding additional CROs involves additional cost and requires management time and focus.
 Our CROs have the right to terminate their agreements with us in the event of an uncured material breach.
 Some of our CROs may have other rights to terminate their respective agreements with us, including for reasons such as: if it is determined that the safety of subjects participating in our clinical trials warrants such termination; if we make an assignment for the benefit of our creditors; or if we are liquidated.
-Identifying, qualifying and managing performance of third-party service providers can be difficult, time consuming and cause delays in our development programs.
+Identifying, qualifying and managing performance of thirdparty service providers can be difficult, time consuming and cause delays in our development programs.
 In addition, there is a natural transition period when a new CRO commences work and the new CRO may not provide the same type or level of services as the original provider.
 If any of our relationships with our third-party CROs terminates, we may not be able to enter into arrangements with alternative CROs or to do so on commercially reasonable terms and/or in a timely manner.